 How to Apply

-Making Rights Real: The Ghana Project is a By Application clinic offered in the Spring semester.
-You can learn about the required clinical course component, additional requirements and requisites, as well as the clinical application process, by reading the course catalog description and exploring the links in this section.
+Making Rights Real: The Ghana Project is offered in the Spring semester.
+You can learn about clinical credits, pre-requisite requirements, and the clinical application process by reading the course catalog description and exploring the links in this section.